James H. Nash Poetry Contest

 - Entry fee is $10, make checks payable to Saint Louis Poetry Center (NOTE: entry fee waived for current SLPC members, free entry with new/renewed membership)

 - Enclose a cover sheet that includes: name, address, phone number, email address and the titles of the poems submitted

 - Name and address on cover sheet only, no identifying information on poems

-- Contest results will be announced in June (NOTE: to be notified by mail, include self-addressed stamped envelope with mailed entry)
+- Contest results will be announced in late April (NOTE: to be notified by mail, include self-addressed stamped envelope with mailed entry)

 First place and finalists are invited to read their poems at Saint Louis Poetry Center’s annual Poetry Concert.

 HOW TO SUBMIT: